 The Hamilton Public Library (HPL) welcomes and encourages donations, gifts and sponsorship from individuals, groups, foundations and corporations to enhance library system services.
-The Library provides service to the community in accordance with the Library's missions, values and strategic goals.
-The Hamilton Public Library gratefully accepts donations and sponsorship and fundraising opportunities based on this policy.
+The Library provides services to the community in accordance with the Library's mission, values and strategic goals.
+The Hamilton Public Library gratefully accepts donations, sponsorship and fundraising opportunities based on this Policy.

-- The Library gratefully accepts donations and welcomes sponsorships and fundraising opportunities with third parties in order to advance its mission, adhere to its values and meet its strategic goals. - Undesignated cash donations are set aside in a Donations Reserve.
+- The Library gratefully accepts donations and welcomes sponsorships and fundraising opportunities with appropriate third parties to advance its mission, adhere to its values and meet its strategic goals. - Undesignated cash donations are set aside in a Donations Reserve.
 Use of funds from the Donations Reserve shall be approved by the Library Board.
-Designated donations that are specified for particular uses by the donor are directed to the appropriate cost centre. - The Library has a long-standing partnership with the Hamilton Community Foundation (HCF) in managing its endowment funds.
-Endowment funds are gratefully accepted and directed to the HCF on behalf of the Library.
-The HCF manages the Library's endowments and provides the Library Board with the investment income annually.
-The Library Board approves the expenditures of these funds consistent with the specifications of the funds. - The Hamilton Public Library Board will maintain a donor recognition program in support of this policy.
-The purpose of the donor recognition program is to thank donors, to encourage others to give, and to steward a healthy long-term relationship between the Library and its donors.
-The Library respects the wishes of the donors who wish to remain anonymous. - Charitable receipts are issued for cash donations, appraised donations of art and valuable papers, as well as in-kind donations.
+Designated donations that are specified are directed to the appropriate department. - The Library has a long-standing partnership with the Hamilton Community Foundation (HCF) in managing its endowment funds.
+Endowment funds are gratefully accepted and directed to HCF on behalf of the Library. - The Hamilton Public Library will ensure appropriate donor recognition in support of this policy.
+The purpose of the donor recognition program is to publicly thank donors who wish to be acknowledged. - Charitable receipts are issued for cash donations, appraised donations of art, significant documents and media, as well as in-kind donations.
 Charitable receipts cannot be issued for more than the fair market value as determined by an independent appraiser.

-Financial Services Office of HPL - This office is responsible for financial services of the Library and facilitates tax receipts and donations.
-Activities of this office are overseen by the Director of Finance & Facilities.
+HPL Financial Services Office - This office is responsible for the Library's financial services and facilitates tax receipts and donations.
+Activities of this office are overseen by the Director of Finance.

-Cash - Cash includes cheques, money orders, bank drafts, and money (bills & coin).
-Donations made by debit card and by credit card are also considered cash gifts.
+Cash - Cash includes cheques, money orders, bank drafts, and money (bills and coins).
+Donations made by debit and credit cards are also considered cash gifts.

-Donation- A donation is a gift, contribution of cash, or goods given voluntarily to the Library as a philanthropic act without expectation or requirement of reciprocal benefit.
+Donation - A donation is a gift, contribution of cash, or goods given voluntarily to the Library as a philanthropic act without expectation or requirement of reciprocal benefit.
 A designated donation is one that is to be used for a specific purpose.
-An undesignated donation is one that has no stipulations on use.
+An undesignated donation has no stipulations on use.

-Gifts In-Kind - Gifts in-kind, also known as non-cash gifts, are gifts of property.
+Gifts-In-Kind - Gifts-in-kind, also known as non-cash gifts, are gifts of property.
 They cover items such as artwork, equipment, securities, and cultural and ecological property.
 A contribution of service, that is, of time, skills or effort, is not property and, therefore, does not qualify as a gift or gift in-kind for purposes of issuing official donation receipts.
-CRA charities & giving glossary
+More information: CRA charities and giving glossary.

-Sponsorship - A sponsorship is a mutually beneficial exchange between the Hamilton Public Library and an outside organization, in which an external party makes a contribution of cash or in-kind goods or services to the Library in return for recognition, acknowledgements or other considerations.
+Sponsorship - A sponsorship is a mutually beneficial exchange between the Library and an outside organization, in which an external party contributes cash or in-kind goods or services to the Library in return for recognition, acknowledgements or other considerations.
 Sponsors receive a benefit of reciprocal value in return for their support and contribution.